10 Flying Etiquette Rules That Will Make Your Next Flight More Comfortable

 Flights put us humans in a pretty weird situation.
 Being cooped up in a small space with a bunch of strangers (unless you are lucky enough to be flying first class) for a few hours, quickly gets uncomfortable.
-For that reason, you’ll find that frequent fliers follow certain flying etiquette rules that makes the flight more comfortable for the passengers around them and themselves.
-So, now that you’ve got your cheap flight to New Zealand from Skyscanner, we have those rules listed for you right here in this list of flying etiquette rules that will make your next flight more comfortable!
+For that reason, you’ll find that frequent fliers follow certain flying etiquette rules that make the flight more comfortable for the passengers around them and themselves.
+So, now that you’ve got your cheap flight to New Zealand from Skyscanner, we have those rules for you right here in this list of flying etiquette rules that will make your next flight more comfortable!

 For more what to have a comfortable flying experience, see our How to Prepare for a Long Haul Flight.
 Plus, boss your time in the airport with these 16 Airport Hacks That Will Change The Way You Travel Forever,